8 Types Of Fried Chicken Around The World, Explained

 4. Karaage (Japan)

-Karaage chicken began to appear on menus sometime between the 1930s and 1950s, with the recipe spreading like wildfire after that.
+Karaage chicken began to appear on menus sometime between the 1930s, with the recipe spreading like wildfire after that.
 The key event that led to karaage becoming so popular was when the owner of an izakaya in Usa City in southwestern Japan opened a take-out karaage stand.
 Technically anyone can make a form of karaage, but the dish is so well-loved in Japan that there's actually a Japanese Karaage Association that offers training, certification, and the yearly opportunity to find the best karaage at the Karaage Grand Prix.

 5. Korean fried chicken (South Korea)